Rakibulhasan70/Product-analysis/README.md

 ## The details of my fancy project

-*1. This project is full about of Laptop.*
+*1. This project is full about of Laptop.
-*2. There are some customer feedback in this site.*
+*2. There are some customer feedback in this site.
-*3. In this site i want to show some Charts which is very much usefull* *4.
-LineChart, BarChart, AreaChart, PieChart are here.*
+*3. In this site i want to show some Charts which is very much usefull.
+*4. LineChart, BarChart, AreaChart, PieChart are here.
-*5. In this site i ans some basic qus ans in blog site, If anybody want to learn please go to blog page.*
+*5. In this site i ans some basic qus ans in blog site, If anybody want to learn please go to blog page.
 ## Available Scripts

 In the project directory, you can run: